PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     # Construct the Composition using the control Mechanism as its controller:
     Stroop_model = Composition(name='Stroop Model', controller=control)

-    # Print statements show state of
+    # Print statement called by run method (below), that show state of Components after each trial
     np.set_printoptions(precision=2)
     global t
     t = 0